And honestly, if you DON'T have a hard time feeling your chest working while bench pressing, this method is going to be even better for you.

 You are going to need a few pieces of specialized but fairly common pieces of equipment...barbell plates with handles in them (regular plates can work, too) and a pair of small bands.

-(If you need bands, click here to for my recommended source - use coupon code RBTFITSTEP to get 10% off any band packages here).
+(If you need bands, click here to for my recommended source - use coupon code FITPOWER20 to get 20% off)

-Other than that, all you need is a bar, a rack (or bench press station) and four collars.
+Other than that, all you need is a bar and a rack (or bench press station).

 How to Set Up the Nilsson Press